-Discovery reshapes understanding of embryonic developmentMay 1st, 2013 in Medical research /
+Discovery reshapes understanding of embryonic developmentMay 1, 2013 by Juliana Bunim in Medicine & Health / Medical research

 (Medical Xpress)—When a baby is born, one of the first things a parent will do is count fingers and toes.
 New research conducted at UC San Francisco sheds lights on how these specialized digits are formed.